 Watch your favorite comedian bring down the house

-We know Netflix has an incredible amount of comedy specials from some of the best comics in the game that are just a button-click away.
-But admit it, it's so much more fun seeing your favorite comedian refine their act on the road that you just can’t get by watching at home.
-Put some pants on and get tickets to a show at Tempe Improv, Stand Up Live, or CB Live.
-House of Comedy and Stir Crazy Comedy Club are worth-checking out, too.
-And most of these clubs host open mics, if you’ve got the guts to go up on stage.
+Sure, Netflix has an insurmountable sum of binge worthy comedy specials.
+But it's much more fun to see your favorite comedian live than from the sofa at home.
+So, pull on some pants and secure tickets to a show at Tempe Improv, Stand Up Live, or CB Live.
+Other local comedy haunts like House of Comedy and Stir Crazy Comedy Club are worth checking out, too.

-Grab your favorite book and find a seat… at the bar?
-First Draft Book Bar at Changing Hands Bookstore tucked inside of The Newton is basically the stuff of any literary junkies’ or logophiles’ dream.
-The spot has happy hour every single day of the week and also hosts events ranging from author appearances to classes and workshops that include crash courses on storytelling and how to write poems.
+Grab your favorite book and pull up a seat… at the bar.
+Changing Hands Bookstore’s First Draft Book Bar is basically the stuff of any literary junkies’ or logophiles’ dream.
+The buzzy book spot has happy hour every single day of the week.
+And, First Draft Book Bar regularly hosts events like author appearances, classes, and workshops, including crash courses on storytelling and how to write poems.

 Play for a high score, and bragging rights, at an arcade hotspot

 Phoenix is seemingly experiencing an arcade bar renaissance.
 Netflix’s Stranger Things hit us all with a strong shot of nostalgia and now we're flocking to the glow of the iconic arcade bar to reminisce in all those throwback vibes.
 So, pocket your tokens and hit the arcade bar circuit, Electric Bat Arcade, Linger Longer Lounge, Cobra Arcade Bar, Stardust Pinbar, Social Hall, The Hot Chick, Lucky’s Indoor Outdoor, The Little Woody, and Cham Pang Lanes are all solid spots to play for 8-bit glory.